-GREENVILLE, S.C. – A quick-thinking cleaning crew is credited with saving the life of a newborn boy left abandoned and choking in the cold water of a South Carolina sports arena toilet.
+GREENVILLE, S.C. – A quick-thinking cleaning crew is credited for saving the life of a newborn boy left abandoned and choking in the cold water of a South Carolina sports arena toilet.

 "They did save the life of that child," Greenville Police Chief Terri Wilfong said late Tuesday.

 The infant was hospitalized and in good condition, Wilfong told reporters at police headquarters.
-He is now in the care of the state Department of Social Services.
+The state Department of Social Services is in charge of the baby.

-Police identified her as Jessica Blackham, who has no criminal record.
-She was arrested after she came to the Greenville police station accompanied by family members, Wilfong said.
+Jessica Blackham, who has no criminal record, was arrested after she came to the Greenville police station accompanied by family members, Wilfong said.

 "The family is very cooperative with us," Wilfong said.
 "Their concern is the safety of the child."